eranimo/imperianova/docs/entity-system.md

 # Entity System

 ## Design
+Each tick in the simulation is one day in the game world.
 Entities are software agents in the game simulation.
+Systems run on certain sets of Entities

 Entities have the following:
 - Data represented in local variables